rudah-amaral/Neovim-for-WSL-Windows-Wrapper/README.md

 # Neovim-for-WSL-Windows-Wrapper

-A C program wrapper that allows you to use Windows' Open With context menu action with WSL's nvim.
-More Than that, it opens Neovim inside Windows Terminal!
+A C program wrapper that allows you to use Windows' Open With context menu action with WSL's nvim inside Windows Terminal.

-## !WARNING!
+## A word of caution

 This C program requires a system call that takes input from the user (you).
 While I'm not smart enough to figure out how, a file with a ingenious name could